harshit-soora/Java-HTTP-Server/README.md

 > Build and Run
 ```
 Select any configuration in above two
-Fire the Hammer and then press the green play button
+Strike the Hammer and then fire the green play button
 ```

 > Open in browser